 This course gives the student important, basic, and widely used terms and ideas, such as what are atoms and molecules, what is dissolving, what happens during chemical reactions, etc. It is recommended that a student have knowledge of elementary algebra.
 Answers are included in the text.
 Topics include: Metric system, units, and measurement, density, temperature, pressure, and gas volume, temperature conversion, exponential notation, the atom and the periodic table, energy, ionic bonds, symbols and charges, writing formulas for ionic compounds, naming ionic compounds, covalent bonds, naming and writing formulas for covalent compounds, the coordinate covalent bond, names and formulas for the common acids, skeletal structural formulas, structures of some common covalent compounds, molecules, atomic, molecular and formula weights, mixtures, electronegativity and polar covalent bonds, oxidation number, oxidation and reduction, acids, bases, salts and dissolving, reading and writing chemical equations, predicting precipitates in chemical reactions, the mole, mole and gas density, mole and the chemical equations, concentration of solutions, molarity, and pH and neutralization power

-*Kolbe Academy has made available to registered families ONLY the answer key to questions assigned within the scope of the following Kolbe Academy course plan.
+*Kolbe Academy has made available to currently enrolled families ONLY the answer key to questions assigned within the scope of the following Kolbe Academy course plan.
 See the course plan for details on accessing these materials.

 This course is designed to give an understanding of classical physics.
 Physics is the science of the natural laws of the physical universe, which, like the natural moral law, flow through creation, having as their origin the goodness of God.
 "The beauty of creation reflects the infinite beauty of the Creator and ought to inspire the respect and submission of man's intellect and will" (New Catechism of the Catholic Church 342).